stackbit-projects/mapmyhospitalapp-5bf17/content/pages/blog/post-5.md

 ---
 title: 3 keys start a solo practice
-subtitle: |-
+subtitle: >-
-  Managing your patients is taken over by managing your business, and that’s not why you became a doctor, right?
+  For doctors going independent means managing your business more than your patients, and that’s not why you became a doctor, right?
 date: '2020-06-02'
 categories:
   - content/data/categories/tutorials.yaml